tedmanmarszalek/solilokoi/_posts/2020-11-28-the-solilokoi-software-survival-cheatsheet-part-1-everyday-linux-commands.md

 post_date: 2020-11-28 01:11:36
 ---
 <!-- wp:paragraph -->
-<p>For the full tutorial, check out <a href="https://solilokoi.com/the-solilokoi-software-survival-guide-part-1-your-everyday-list-of-linux-commands-for-any-new-software-engineer/" data-type="URL" data-id="https://solilokoi.com/the-solilokoi-software-survival-guide-part-1-your-everyday-list-of-linux-commands-for-any-new-software-engineer/">Part 1 of the Survival Guide</a>. </p>
+<p>This post is the first in out series of programming cheatsheets! </p>
 <!-- /wp:paragraph -->

 <!-- wp:heading -->